wasp-lang/wasp/web/docs/auth/auth-hooks.md

 If the hooks are defined as async functions, Wasp _awaits_ them.
 This means the auth process waits for the hooks to finish before continuing.

-Wasp ignores the return values of the hooks.
+Wasp ignores the hooks' return values.
 The only exception is the `onBeforeOAuthRedirect` hook, whose return value affects the OAuth redirect URL.

-### When are the hooks called

-Below you can see the flow of the auth process with hooks:

-<ImgWithCaption
-  source="/img/auth-hooks/signup_flow_with_hooks.png"
-  alt="Signup Flow with Hooks"
-  caption="Signup Flow with Hooks"
-/>

-<ImgWithCaption
-  source="/img/auth-hooks/oauth_flow_with_hooks.png"
-  alt="OAuth Flow with Hooks"
-  caption="OAuth Flow with Hooks"
-/>

-## Available hooks

-Wasp supports the following auth hooks:
-- `onBeforeSignup`
-- `onAfterSignup`
-- `onBeforeOAuthRedirect`

-Let's go through each of them.
+We'll now go through each of the available hooks.

 ### Executing code before the user signs up